EmnaBarezi/lyricdrop/README.md

 ## Why I built it this way

-I wanted the app to feel like a real product, not a school exercise.
-The dark blue design was intentional it feels modern and focused, like a music app should.
-The difficulty levels were important to me because they make the app accessible to casual users while still being genuinely challenging on Hard mode.
+I wanted LyricDrop to feel like something worth using, not just a project to submit.
+The dark blue design was a deliberate choice, I wanted it to feel like a music app, not a school exercise.
+I also spent time on the difficulty system because I wanted the game to work for everyone.
+Easy mode is forgiving and gives letter hints, Medium is the standard experience, and Hard mode genuinely challenges you by hiding two words at once.

-The localStorage feature was something I added because I wanted users to feel like they were building something — a personal record of songs they have played and scores they have achieved.
+The localStorage feature came from thinking about what would make someone want to come back.
+Seeing your best score and your history of played songs makes it feel personal like the app remembers you.

 ## API used